Driss Guiga

-Driss Guiga (born 21 October 1924) is a Tunisian lawyer and politician who was Minister of Health, Minister of Education and then Minister of the Interior for four years during the later part of the Habib Bourguiba regime.
+Driss Guiga (إدريس قيقة; 21 October 1924 – 19 April 2026) was a Tunisian lawyer and politician who was Minister of Health, Minister of Education, and then Minister of the Interior for four years during the later part of the Habib Bourguiba regime.

 Early years

 Driss Guiga was born on 21 October 1924.
 His birthplace was Testour, a village in the northwest of Tunisia where his father was a teacher.
 He joined the national movement when he was 14 and was a student at Sadiki College in Tunis.
 The French colonial authorities arrested his teacher, Ali Belhaouane, on 8 April 1938.
 Belhaouane was responsible for the youth organization of the Neo Destour nationalist party, which had been founded four years earlier.
 A general strike followed, and the college was closed for two months.
 Guiga joined a secret cell of the party, met Habib Bourguiba and became a "bourguibiste."

 Guiga studied law and history at the University of Algiers (1944–47), where he met his future wife Chacha, a painter.